cslarsen/mersenne-twister/README.md

 designed with statistical simulations in mind, and should therefore be quite good for Monte Carlo simulations, probabilistic algorithms and so on.

-You can read more about it on about the [Mersenne Twister on Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Mersenne_twister).
+You can read more about the [Mersenne Twister on Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Mersenne_twister).

 Drop-in replacement for libc's srand() and rand()
 -------------------------------------------------